Welcome to today's edition of the Rush 24-7 podcast.

 She said, and this is her testimony before the Senate Intelligence Committee on July 14th of 1994.

-It's important to understand, Senators, that the rules and the methodology for criminal searches are inconsistent with the collection of foreign intelligence and would unduly frustrate the president in carrying out his foreign intelligence responsibilities.
+It's important to understand, senators, that the rules and the methodology for criminal searches are inconsistent with the collection of foreign intelligence and would unduly frustrate the president in carrying out his foreign intelligence responsibilities.

 But when George W. Bush is in office, we can't let George W. Bush do it because he's a Republican or whatever reason.

-The issue here is this, if you're McCain, who's got Congress to pass your big uh limits on interrogation techniques bill, what would you think it matters when Bush is going to run roughshod over the law anyway and do what he wants to?
+If you're McCain, you've got Congress to pass your big limits on interrogation techniques bill, what would you think it matters when Bush is going to run roughshot over the law anyway and do what he wants to?

-Then she's quoted 11 years ago, basically saying, hey, presidents have this authority, and they've used it, and they've done it before.
+Then she's quoted 11 years ago basically saying, hey, presidents have this authority and they've used it and they've done it before.

 Foreign intelligence is far different than domestic criminal searches.

-The Democrats don't give a whit, folks.
+Quick time, the Democrats don't give a whip, folks.

 They don't give a whit about national security.